jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-4-json-file.md

 There are a few more examples and further resources about building custom JSON-files for Daisy available on the [Daisy support site](https://daisy.audio/tutorials/oopsy/oopsy-custom-json/) as well as in the [Oopsy Github repository](https://github.com/CorvusPrudens/oopsy/tree/sensors_update/source)

-🧑‍💻**This is what my final JSON-File looked like**, where i included 12 analog controls, 6 Switches and 6 LEDs (JsonExample-Controls-MIDI-LEDS.json):
+**This is what my final JSON-File looked like**, where i included 12 analog controls, 6 Switches and 6 LEDs.
+It is included in the downloadable example-files (_JsonExample-Controls-MIDI-LEDS.json_):

 ```
 {